Francis Reginald Statham: Writings in Europe (1895-1899)

 Statham returned to Europe in 1895, as representative of the Transvaal Republic, and served as the republic's press attaché in London.
 His writings were intent on refuting the propaganda which was filling the British press at the time with regards to the South African situation.
 He prophesied that the Jameson Raid would be followed by a renewed imperial attempt to incorporate the Boer republics.
 His propaganda work during the Boer war led to trouble with the police again, this time as a spy, as he was followed and his mail watched.

-At this time, he wrote the fiery political books Mr Magnus (1896), In South Africa as It Is (1897), Paul Kruger and his Times (1898) and The South African Crisis: the Truth about the Transvaal (1899), in which he attacked Cecil Rhodes, De Beers, and the chartered British South Africa Company (BSAC).
+At this time, he wrote the fiery political books Mr Magnus (1896), South Africa as It Is (1897), Paul Kruger and his Times (1898) and The South African Crisis: the Truth about the Transvaal (1899), in which he attacked Cecil Rhodes, De Beers, and the chartered British South Africa Company (BSAC).

 The British government's granting of the BSAC's royal charter to occupy and administer what became Rhodesia was, Statham wrote, "the most extraordinary usurpation of power ever perpetrated, since the Popes gave over the Peruvians into the hands of Pizarro".